yafshar/kim_commands/kim_commands.rst

    `building LAMMPS with CMake <https://lammps.sandia.gov/doc/Build_cmake.html>`_ for more detailed information.

+   *RSE: this part should be in the KIM build option docs.*
    After successfully building LAMMPS with Python, you need to install the kim-property Python package, which can be easily done using *pip*:
    ``pip install kim_property``.
 See `kim-property installation